Meet Char;es Sturt University agriculture student Erika Heffer.

 “I was accepted to another university as well, but I wanted to learn about agriculture in southern New South Wales because that’s where my passion for agriculture started.”

-Erika’s time at CSU placed her in good stead for her future career aspirations – especially when it came to blending practical experience with academic theory.
+Erika’s time at uni placed her in good stead for her future career aspirations – especially when it came to blending practical experience with academic theory.

 “I found getting out into the paddock to be the most valuable practical element, mostly because it gave me tangible examples of best practice.
 In addition to performing our own experiments, we spent time ‘tearing apart’ journal articles and learnt to think critically.
 Now, when I am listening to agronomists, trainers or researchers, I can recognise whether their methods are rigorous, and consequently, whether they are making sound observations.”

-Hands-on learning formed the cornerstone of Erika’s experience at CSU, and readied her for the working world.
+Hands-on learning formed the cornerstone of Erika’s experience at Charles Sturt, and readied her for the working world.

 “During my Bachelor of Agricultural Science degree, I took every opportunity of agriculture-related work that I could; work experience on a Boer goat stud in Gunnedah, in a Pleasant Hills shearing shed and five different ag-related casual jobs later, I had some experience under my belt and was raring to go.